 Some may find the Kryptonite locks are a bit excessive and hard to haul around.
 Alternatively, the Abus Steel Chain Lock is another great option.
 Made of special hardened steel and drill protection, the chain provides security while the fabric sleeve prevents the chain from damaging accessories.
 We find that this alternative lock can easily be transported around town and isn’t quite as heavy as the Kryptonite New York Chains.

-For added security, we run a lock through the bikes and around the bike rack.
+During travel, we run a lock through the bikes and around the bike rack for added security.

-When the bikes are taken off the rack they can be locked directly to the motorhome at the campsite.
+When the bikes are taken off the rack, they are locked directly to the motorhome at the campsite.

 Although these locks can be compromised by grinders, the heavy duty elements and thickness of the chains greatly discourage thieves– or at least make it harder for them!
 Plus, in a public location or busy campground– the probability of someone getting away with using a grinder is slim.